-The goal of the graduate programs is to prepare students to contribute effective solutions to urban, national and global problems by engaging them in literary, historical, and social research.
-The aim of each graduate-level program is to build upon knowledge and skills learned on the undergraduate level, focusing on the areas of research, writing, and practice skills with emphasis on critical thought and analysis.
-Graduates are well-prepared to continue their educational pursuits in doctoral and professional schools.
+The College seeks to provide advanced knowledge necessary for its graduates to make a positive contribution to society.
+The goal of the graduate program is to prepare students to contribute effective solutions to urban, national and global problems by engaging them in literary, social and artistic research.
 Our distinguished faculty members are scholars with national recognition and distinction for outstanding instruction, creativity and research.
 Each department has specific requirements for admission and graduation.
-Therefore, students who are interested in pursuing the graduate degrees listed above should contact the chairperson of the department in which the desired degree is offered.
+Therefore, students who are interested in pursuing the graduate degrees listed above should contact the chairman of the department in which the desired degree is offered.